xpsi-group/xpsi/docs/source/surface_radiation_field.rst

         # the user's responsibility to manage.
         # Return NULL if dynamic memory is not required for the model

+        if preloaded == NULL :
+            printf("ERROR: The numerical atmosphere data were not preloaded, which are required by this extension.\n")

         cdef DATA *D = <DATA*> malloc(sizeof(DATA))
         D.p = preloaded